 The only confidence interval available for any of the estimates is the ACRM (= Peterson mark-recapture) method.
-In 2006, 2005, 2004, 2003, 2002, and 2000 the confidence intervals were remarkably tight (<5%) around the estimate.
+In 2007, 2006, 2005, 2004, 2003, 2002, and 2000 the confidence intervals were remarkably tight (<5%) around the estimate.
 The estimates for 1999 and 2001 had worse confidence intervals, but they remained relatively narrow (11% and 10% respectively).
 However, it should be remembered that this method makes some critical assumptions that could easily be violated in this application.
 For example, marked fish could not mix with fish that were caught prior to their release.
 Also, marked fish may not behave identically to unmarked hatchery fish, and hatchery fish overall may not behave like wild-origin fish, leading to differences in trap catch efficiency for each stock.
 That is, not all fish may have had an equal chance of being sampled.
 Consequently, the ACRM estimate and the associated confidence intervals should be considered with appropriate caution.

 The only reference value that we know with reasonable certainty is the number of hatchery fish that were released into the river.
 An unknown (but probably large) proportion of the hatchery-origin fish survive to reach the trap site, and an unknown number of wild-origin fish presumably also outmigrate past the trap site.
 Consequently, we would expect that a good production estimation method would not result in values markedly below the known release of hatchery smolts.
-We also believe that, historically, the number of wild-origin smolts wouldn't be all that high in relation to the hatchery-production since we believe that wild-origin adults have typically been a small proportion of the total adult return.
-For the first time, this assumption can be validated empirically by our trap data because almost 100% of the hatchery smolts were marked in 2005 and 2006, and 83% and 76% of all smolts caught in the trap were marked in those respective years.
+We also assume that, historically, the number of wild-origin smolts wouldn't be high relative to the number of hatchery-produced smolts because we have observed that wild-origin adults have usually been a small proportion of the total adult return.
+(Because nearly 100% of hatchery smolts have been marked since 2005, this assumption has now been validated empirically by our trap data: 83%, 76%, and 91% of all smolts caught in the trap were definitely hatchery-origin in 2005, 2006 and 2007 respectively.)

-Figure 6 shows the production estimates for the last 7 years that were derived by using each of the three methods detailed above, as well as the number of hatchery-origin smolts released each year.
+Figure 6 shows the production estimates for the last 9 years that were derived using each of the three methods detailed above, as well as the number of hatchery-origin smolts released each year.

 Sampling effort in 1999 was much lower than other years, and featured very few nighttime samples.
-Inadequate nighttime sampling might considerably under-estimate the total number of fish if smolts are more likely to outmigrate, or be caught by the trap, at night.
+Inadequate nighttime sampling might considerably under-estimate the total number of fish if smolts are more likely to outmigrate, and/or be caught by the trap, at night.
 Consequently, it is likely that the most useful production estimate for the 1999 season will the Ad-Clip Recapture Ratio method.
 Supporting this contention, both the YCCE and ACCE methods estimate a number that is approximately one half of the known hatchery release in 1999.